vnSasa/Work_with_SOLID/README.md

 Describe the fields: maximum speed, color, which to pass to the designer with the parameters.

-## Create a Maine class, where to create a Main method, create a Su-27 object in it.
+## Create a Main class, where to create a Main method, create a Su-27 object in it.
 And now we simulate the flight of an airplane.

 A) Start the aircraft engines